Satans Slaves Motorcycle Club: Scotland

 George "Pussy" Ritchie, a member of the Fife chapter of the Satans Slaves, was convicted of indecently assaulting a 15-year-old boy and sentenced to nine months' imprisonment in 1999.
 In October 2015, Ritchie was sentenced to eight years in prison and placed on the Violent and Sex Offender Register after pleading guilty at the High Court of Justiciary in Edinburgh to various sex offences, including attempted rape, committed against his niece and two other girls in Glenrothes, Burntisland and Dunfermline between 1977 and 1982.

 A Satans Slaves biker was imprisoned in 1979 for brandishing a knife and confessing to plotting a £150,000 robbery.

 Dundee gangster George Kerr survived being shot three times by a Satans Slaves member in a drug dispute at the Cutty Sark pub in 1993.
 The biker was also hospitalised as he was attacked after firing the shots.

 In 2011, the Satans Slaves were reportedly involved in a biker war with the Blue Angels on Tayside.

+A motorcycle procession of approximately 125 Satans Slaves members from across Scotland and England were travelling on the A7 road at Selkirk in the Scottish Borders, on 24 July 2021, when they began fighting with members of the Tribe, a support club for the Blue Angels.
+Satans Slaves member Barry Smith was acting as a support driver for the convoy when he drove his van into a motorcycle being driven by Andrew Lamb, a Tribe biker.
+Lamb suffered debilitating injuries and required urgent hospital treatment.
+Smith was convicted of attempted murder and breaching road traffic laws at the High Court in Edinburgh, on 10 July 2023.
+On 21 August 2023, he was sentenced to eight years in prison.